chaferoc/american-chile-economy/docs/interview/interview-questionnaire.md

       Missouri"; or background-only, no quotes.
 Settle it before the substance, not after.
 - [ ] Tell him you'll send him any direct quotes before publication.
-- [ ] Have the Iron County one-pager (§5) printed and on the table.
+- [ ] Have the Iron County one-pager (§5) printed and on the table, face down until §5.

 ---